‘What Does My Video Production Journey Look Like?’

 One of the very final stages is to employ the professional voice over artist, and in fact if there are further amendments after they’ve provided their read, they may still be happy to provide updated reads of certain small sections.

 If it’s an interview lead piece, we’ll need to write the questions.

 It may or may not require a script as such, if it’s a simple testimonial it really shouldn’t.
 A company promo will more likely be divided into sections which we’ll detail via a script in broad brushstrokes.
 But want it all delivered naturally, it’s up to us to create the right questions, the interviewer to get the right answers, and the editor to make it hum.
 We never want people to parrot lines off a prompter in an interview setting, or for it to sound rehearsed.
-The interviewee looses all semblance of believability and therefore trust, and the interview exercise becomes bland and a little pointless.
-It may as well be voice over, and in fact should.
+The interviewee loses all semblance of believability and therefore trust, and the interview exercise becomes bland and a little pointless.
+It may as well be voice-over, and in fact should.

 You might have some questions up your sleeve, but we’ll probably create more to reflect what you’ve told us about your products, services and USP, and essentially to reverse engineer any script.